Contents

 Introduction

-- Now relatively rare in the UK
+- Measles is now relatively rare in the UK since the advent of vaccination

 - Older children have more severe disease